mfejzer/CommitClassification/README.md

 # How to complie:
 $ mvn clean install

-# How to run replication
+# How to run replication:
 $ java -jar target/scmparser-replication.jar --help

 # Minimal setup for Gerrit integration: